jerik/jerik.github.io/gettingStartedLogstash2.4.md

 	 2016-10-11T09:12:37.943Z FOO1128 24.236.252.67 - - [04/Jan/2015:05:14:10 +0000 ] "GET /favicon.ico HTTP/1.1" 200 3638 "-" "Mozilla/5.0 (X11; Ubuntu; Linux x86_ 64; rv:26.0) Gecko/20100101 Firefox/26.0"
 	 ...

 That was fine.
-And I wanted to rerun the example.
-But this did not work.
-After some time I figured out, this has to do with `.sincedb` file.
+Rerunning the command did not work.
+After some time I figured out, this has to do with `.sincedb*` file.
+With removing the `.sincedb*` file I was able to rerun the example with the desired output.

 ### Excursus .sincedb
 The `.sincedb*` file "keeps tracks of the current position in each file" [\[cite-1\]][4].
 So if you rerun the example there will be no output.
 You have to remove the `.sincedb*` file, before the rerun.
-By default the file is store in your home directory.
+By default the file is stored in your home directory.
 But you can specify the location in the pipe file in the file input section

 	# It must be an absolute file path
     sincedb_path => "C:\Users\foo\logstash-2.4.0\.sincedb_path-logstash-tutorial-dataset"